bhanuchaddha/scalable-architecture-mq-db/README.md

 # Scalable Architecture - Bhanu Chaddha

 I have understood this problem to designing a scalable, asynchronous architecture, which can be scaled easily to execute high volume of longer running tasks.
 The task is Kanapsack in this case.
 But can be replaces by any other problem easily if needed.

 ## Ideal Architecture

-I planed to design the architecture as below , but I have to take shortcut due to lack of time and technical issues, I faced with Cassandra and RabbitMq setup.
+I planed to design the architecture as below, but I had to take shortcut due to lack of time.
+I spent around 8 hours in total on this assignment.
+But quite some time was wasted on `Cassandra` and `RabbitMQ` container setup.
+At the end I decided to not use these and used MongoDB and Redis instead.

 ![Ideal Architecture](/image/idealArchitecture.png)